arcturo/library/coffeescript/chapters/07_the_bad_parts.md

 The is because of function scope.
 Functions get hoisted before the programs execution and as such are available everywhere in the scope they were defined in, even if called before the actual definition in the source.
 Future versions of JavaScript may remove this behavior, and indeed it already fails in *strict* mode.

-Best to steer clear of this issue by assigning an anonymous functions to a variable:
+Best to steer clear of this issue by using anonymous functions:

     var wem = function(){};
     wem();